chulbioinfo/CSAVanalysis/6.CorrelationPlots/README.md

 # Overview
-This script to visualize correlations among the number of molecular convergences at 3 levels (amino acids, codons, and nucleotides) and the phylogenetic features (POB, PTB, DTN, and DTB).
+The scripts to visualize correlations among the number of molecular convergences at 3 levels (amino acids, codons, and nucleotides) and the phylogenetic features (POB, PTB, DTN, and DTB).
 ## Input Files
-It needs multiple peptide sequence aglinments as input files (as [fasta](https://en.wikipedia.org/wiki/FASTA_format) format).
+It needs text files (.txt) with counts of types of molecular convergences as input files.
 ## Variables in Script
-  1. input path
+  1. working directory
-  2. input file format
+  2. input files
-  3. whole species list
-  4. target species list # avian vocal learners
-  5. outgroup species list # Rifleman with the uncertainty for vocal learning ability
-  6. output path
+  3. output names

 ## Output Files
-It generates a text file (.txt) as a output with a summary of CSAV analysis and the full amino acids of whole species list at identified CSAV sites.
+It generates visualization items and data matrix for correlations (.pdf and .csv) as outputs.
 - - -

 # System Requirments